ericadohring/chocolates_for_bobby/README.md

 # Order Processor for a fictional small business Bobby's Chocolates

-A lightweight CLI order processor for Bobby's Chocolates.
+A lightweight CLI order processor for fictional business "Bobby's Chocolates."

 _Input_: CSV file.
 Each line represents an order
 ```